Home » Periphery »

 Hardware

 The network-enabled RFID readers communicate with the software module using their IP address.
-Due to the PoE (Power over Ethernet) capability, a CAT5 connection is sufficient for each reader as a connecting cable, which minimizes the installation effort.
+Thanks to the PoE (Power over Ethernet) capability, a CAT5 connection is sufficient for each reader, which minimizes the installation effort.

 A reader can be installed directly in a standard installation box or “invisibly” behind glass or wood.